 Blue Has No Borders

-Josie from Blue Has No Borders documentary
+Beach meal - Blue Has No Borders documentary

 A collective contradictory essay about the edge of England, told through the inner lives of a small town, where refugees cross everyday in small boats.